The Top 5 Watch Brands To Invest In

 Although Omega started in Switzerland back in 1848, the brand wasn’t well known in the United States until 1932, when it became the official timekeeper for the Los Angeles Olympics.
-Then, in 1962, astronaut Wally Schirra wore a Speedmaster on his Mercury mission, setting a precedent that would lead to Buzz Aldrin wearing an Omega on 1969 lunar landing.
-Today, collectors seek out models like the Seamaster, Constellation, and Chronostop—particularly from the 1940s through 1960s.
+Then, in 1962, astronaut Wally Schirra wore a Speedmaster on his Mercury mission.
+This set a precedent that would lead to Buzz Aldrin wearing an Omega on 1969 lunar landing.
+Today, collectors seek out models like the Seamaster, Constellation, and Chronostop, particularly from the 1940s through 1960s.

 Do as the serious watch collectors do: finance your next watch by selling the watches that you no longer need or want to the watch experts at WP Diamonds.

 Created in 2012 as a 21st-century alternative to pawnbrokers and auction houses, WP Diamonds can complete the buying and selling process in as little as 24 hours.
-Our watch experts will buy your luxury watches and jewelry outright in a process that has no hidden fees and no seller’s commissions.
-Find out what your watch will earn by clicking on the button below—and you’ll discover why we pride ourselves on our superb customer service and excellent customer reviews.
+Our watch experts will buy your luxury watches and jewelry outright in a process with no hidden fees or commissions deducted.

-- Request a free, fully insured, trackable and overnight shipping label to send your watches to our office or schedule an in-person appointment at one of our offices in New York, the UK, or Hong Kong.
+- Request a free, fully insured shipping label to send your watches to our office or schedule an in-person appointment in NYC, the UK, Tokyo or Hong Kong

 - Accept payment or your watch is returned free of charge